'Game Of Thrones' Season 8 Details Have Twitter Absolutely Fuming

 Warning: This post contains spoilers for Game of Thrones Season 7, Episode 7.
 Sunday night's Game of Thrones Season 7 finale had everything — death, sex, politics, and even a freakin' zombie ice dragon.
 Yet I was still deeply disappointed by this finale — and that's because it failed to live up to my expectations of the episode never ending.
 Because by far the worst part of this finale is that now we get no more Game of Thrones episodes for a really, really long time.
 In fact, we probably won't even get a Game of Thrones Season 8 teaser trailer for a really long, long time.

 Why?
 Well, I hate to be the bearer of terrible, awful news, but even though Game of Thrones Season 8 doesn't have an official premiere date yet, it's looking more and more likely that it won't happen until 2019.
-Actor Nikolaj Coster-Waldau, AKA Jaime Lannister, who let slip that filming won't start until October.
+Actor Nikolaj Coster-Waldau, AKA Jaime Lannister, let slip that filming won't start until October.
 As filming generally takes about six months for Game of Thrones, the absolute earliest we could see Season 8 would be next September, and it's likely it may even be pushed back to early 2019.
 So you can pretty much guarantee it will be nearly a year before we see any sort of footage from Season 8.

 And honestly?
 Fans are pissed about it.